 Court Records are public records and available to anyone.
 Court Records include a court case file that contains a docket and any documents filed in your case.
 You are able to access court records on the website, or at the Belknap County Clerk of Court where the case was filed.

 Each state keeps a record of a person’s criminal history.
 These databases are linked together so you are able to track criminal convictions from another state.
-You are able to go to county courthouse and check in person, or check the website.
+You are able to go to the county courthouse and check in person or you can check the website.
 It is helpful to know the county, and in the event that it was in a totally different state, you may have to pay for a more complete search.

 When you look up someone’s criminal record you are able to find out if someone has been arrested, charged, or convicted for any crimes they may have committed, which could include:

 - Drug offenses such as possession or trafficking.